marcoacostacarrion/marcoacostacarrion.github.io/_talks/Achoring_Talk.md

 location: "Mexico City, Mexico"
 ---

-Exposure of the paper "Anchoring of Inflation Expectations in Mexico" in the 5th Congress of Economics and Public Policies on Mexico.
+Presentation of the paper ["Anchoring of Inflation Expectations in Mexico"](https://marcoacost.github.io/publication/Anchoring-of-Inflation-Expectations-in-Mexico) in the 5th Congress of Economics and Public Policies on Mexico.